CalSavers History: From Pioneering Vision to Launch

 2018: Program Build, Outreach, and Pilot Launch

 After providing extensive, valuable input on the regulations in the summer and fall of 2017, the stakeholder working groups shifted their focus to planning outreach and education efforts.
 Working closely with CalSavers staff, the United Ways of California, with funding from the Friedman Family Foundation, facilitated a statewide stakeholder outreach and engagement planning process.
 The participants identified business and consumer outreach strategies and potential messages needed for an effective outreach program.
 Recognizing that engaging trusted local organizations and leaders was critical to outreach efforts, the participants recommended developing regional workgroups composed of stakeholders to develop and implement region-specific outreach plans.
 In early 2018, with a second round of funding from the Friedman Family Foundation and other funders, United Way began working with their local affiliates to build CalSavers outreach and engagement workgroups in regions throughout the state.
-Staff will continue to work closely with United Way and their affiliates on the development and implementation of the regional plans.

 - Enabling legislation authored by Senator Kevin De León is approved.